-- Although assignments mostly on MS-Office, this course will teach concepts using a version of MS-Windows. - (The MAC-specific lecture is no longer timetabled). - You might be able to implement your work on a MAC (some of these students have completed 203 in the past) but keep in mind available resources are for Windows. - That means if you have an odd technical glitch you might be on your own. - Generally you can not only work on assignments in the CPSC 203 computer labs but many of the labs on campus. - Keep in mind some features of MS-Office may (for some reason) be disabled if you use a computer lab other than the 203 lab
+- Although assignments mostly on MS-Office, this course will teach concepts using a version of MS-Windows. - (The MAC-specific lecture is no longer run). - You might be able to implement your work on a MAC but keep in mind available resources are for Windows. - That means if you have an odd technical glitch you might be on your own. - Generally you can not only work on assignments in the CPSC 203 computer labs but many of the labs on campus. - Keep in mind some features of MS-Office may (for some reason) be disabled if you use a computer lab other than the 203 lab e.g. the library computers may have some of the 'citation' features required for A1 disabled.